trungtle/Project3-CUDA-Path-Tracer/README.md

 1. Binary BVH tree with exactly two children (also called siblings) `nearChild` and `farChild`.
 All primitives are stored at leaf nodes.
 2. Each node has a pointer to parent.
 3. Each inner node has a unique traversal for a given ray from near child to far child.
 This order can be different for each ray but has to be the same order for the same ray.
+The subtree are sorted along the maximum extent axis of its children nodes.

 ![Alt text](img/bvh_siblings.png)